Hudson Valley: Revolutionary War

 The Hudson River was a key river during the Revolutionary War.
 The Hudson's connection to the Mohawk River allowed travelers to get to the Great Lakes and the Mississippi River eventually.
-In addition, the river's close proximity to Lake George and Lake Champlain would allow the British navy to control the water route from Montreal to New York City.
+In addition, the river's proximity to Lake George and Lake Champlain would allow the British navy to control the water route from Montreal to New York City.
 In doing so, the British, under General John Burgoyne's strategy, would be able to cut off the patriot hub of New England (which is on the eastern side of the Hudson River) and focus on rallying the support of loyalists in the South and Mid-Atlantic regions.
 The British knew that total occupation of the colonies would be unfeasible, which is why this strategy was chosen.
 As a result of the strategy, numerous battles were fought along the river, including several in the Hudson Valley.